crownyoung0303/EC601-HW-OpenCV/README.md

 ## Exercise 3
 As the kernel size increases, the image will become more and more blurring.<br />

-As for filtering the noises, Median filter works better for salt-and-pepper noise.<br />
+As for filtering the noises, Median filter works better for salt and pepper noise.<br />

 Gaussian filter works better for gaussian noise.<br />
 ## Exercise 4